 In conjunction with the Crisis Center for South Suburbia’s Court Advocacy Program, a Community Policing component was implemented in 2001.
-The CCSS Community Policing Program has established collaborative partnerships with seven area police departments to provide outreach services, safety planning, and IDVA (Illinois Domestic Violence Act) information to victims.
-In FY12, over 1,900 victims were assisted through this program.
+The program has established collaborative partnerships with seven area police departments to provide outreach services, safety planning, and IDVA (Illinois Domestic Violence Act) information to victims.

-The Community Policing Program is in partnership with thirteen police departments in the Cook County 5th Municipal District and 6th Municipal District to educate law enforcement officers on the dynamics of domestic violence, Illinois Domestic Violence Act (IDVA), update them on any laws, court proceedings and provide advocacy services to victims in person or via telephone.
+LEAV is in partnership with police departments in the Cook County 5th Municipal District and 6th Municipal District to educate law enforcement officers on the dynamics of domestic violence, Illinois Domestic Violence Act (IDVA), update them on any laws, court proceedings and provide advocacy services to victims in person or via telephone.
 Appropriate training at this level is crucial, as police are often the first link to services that are available to victims.

-The fourteen police departments that are currently in the program are: Alsip, Chicago Ridge, Crestwood, Hazel Crest, Justice, Lemont, Oak Forest, Oak Lawn, Orland Hills, Palos Heights, Park Forest, Richton Park, Tinley Park and Worth.
+The twenty-one police departments that are currently in the program are: Alsip, Chicago Ridge, Crestwood, Evergreen Park, Glenwood, Hazel Crest, Homewood, Justice, Lemont, Matteson, Midlothian, Oak Forest, Oak Lawn, Orland Hills, Orland Park, Palos Heights, Park Forest, Richton Park, Sauk Village, Tinley Park and Worth.
 When police respond to a domestic violence call, it is important to ensure the safety of all parties present